verghost/vlc-lua-docs/m/dialog/index.md

 ## `widget:animate()`
 ###### Only in 4.0+
-Get the current selection for the widget.
+Start the animation on the widget.
-Applies to the follwing types of widget: list.
+Applies to the follwing types of widget: spin_icon.

 ----

 ## `widget:stop()`
 ###### Only in 4.0+
-Get the current selection for the widget.
+Stop an animation in progress on the widget.
-Applies to the follwing types of widget: list.
+Applies to the follwing types of widget: spin_icon.

 ----